ciglenecki/spotify-random-saved-album/README.md

-# 🍃 Spotify – get a random saved album
+# 🍃 Spotify – get the URL of a random saved album

 # Setup